Temporary Tooth Gems Explained: Safe Trends and Care Tips

 Professional vs. At-Home Application

-Getting tooth gems professionally is safer and usually more precise.
+Getting gems professionally is safer and usually more precise.

 A dental expert will first check your teeth to make sure they’re healthy enough.